APLA2004/APLA2004/README.md

 - 👋 Hi, I’m @APLA2004
-- 👀 Chemistry, physics and math lover
+- 👀 Computer Science Student
-- 🌱 I’m currently learning linear algebra
+- 🌱 I’m currently learning web development

 <!---
 APLA2004/APLA2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.